- Understanding Chronic Kidney Disease

-flu is in your hands.
+The power to fight the flu is in your hands.

 Check your flu IQ

-Can I get the flu from the flu shot?
+Can I get sick from the vaccines?

 Stay healthy this flu season